nitinkalra2000/transaction-records/README.md

  - Entry point for the application is TransactionRecordsApp.java
  - The class will take 4 arguments, like -
    ACC334455 transaction-records.csv 20/10/2018T12:00:00 20/10/2018T19:00:00

+ - These arguments can be set pass from Run configuration if using eclipse.

+ - If wants to directly from Jar, first compile using Maven then run the jar from target folder.
+Use jar-with-dependencies
+ - java -cp transaction-records-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.mebank.transaction.records.TransactionRecordsApp  ACC334455 transaction-records.csv 20/10/2018T12:00:00 20/10/2018T19:00:00